Saul Landau: Career

+Landau was a member of the Fair Play for Cuba Committee.

 He frequently appeared on radio and TV shows.

 Gore Vidal said, "Saul Landau is a man I love to steal ideas from."

 Landau was a fellow of the Institute for Policy Studies (IPS) in Washington, D.C. and a senior fellow and former director of the Transnational Institute in Amsterdam.